Associate PI Scheme - FAQs

 Can I transfer/rotate from one site to another and continue as an Associate PI trainee?

-You will also need to seek approval from the local PI at your new site to ensure that they are happy to mentor you for your remaining tenure time.
+If you are transferring to another site, you need to get approval from the local PI at your new site to ensure they are willing to mentor you for the remainder of your tenure.

 What happens if the study I am contributing towards is paused/suspended during my 6 month tenure?